PaulBowden673/Projects-MP-MP1/README.md

 **USER STORIES**

+***First Time Visiter***

-• As a new fan of the band, I want to learn about the band and see how they sound.
+1. As a first time visiter, I want to easily understand the purpose of the site and learn about the band.
+2. As a first time visiter, I want to easily navigate the site to find content.
+3. As a first time visiter, I want to locate the bands social links and be able to follow them on social media.

-•  As a music promoter, I want contact them, to ask if they could perform at my event.
+4. As a first time visiter and Music Promoter, I want contact the band, to ask if they could perform at my event.

+***Returning Visitor***

-• As a fan, I want to see and hear and buy their music and/or merchandise.
+1. As a returning visiter, I want to see/hear and buy their music and/or merchandise.

-• As a fan of their music, I want to read about members of the band, to check their history.
+2. As a returning visiter, I want to read about the band.
+3. As a returning visiter and Music promoter, I want to contact the band and book them for gigs.

+***Frequent Visitor***

+1. As a frequent visitor, I want to sign up to the newsletter so that I am emailed about performances or band updates.
+2. As a frequent visitor, I want to check for new albums/merchandise to purchse.
+3. As A frequent visitor, I want to contact the band and book them for gigs.

+## Design
+    ### Colour Scheme
+    - The 3 main colours used on the site are Black, #fcfcfc (White) and #950808 (Dark red) which are appropriate.
+    ### Typography
+    - The Roboto font is the main font used throughout the whole site, with sans-serif as fallback in case the font doesn't load correctly.
+It is frequently used and easy to read.
+    - The Anton font is used for headings throughout the site, with sans-serif fallback in case the font doesn't load correctly, it is optimised for a bold display on modern web browsers.
+    ### Imagery
+    - The images are striking and energetic, the Hero image is a logo designed by Mr Shiraz that they use for their band name.

 ## Wireframe Mockups
 These can be found at the following links

 - [Wireframe 3 screen sizes](https://github.com/PaulBowden673/Projects-MP-MP1/blob/c8f3d489385801a94cc68539966801c66136da61/assets/wireframes/Mr%20Shiraz%20responsive%20Website%20(3).pdf)

 ## Features
+- Responsive on all screen sizes
+- Interactive elements
 ### [Home Page] (Https://github.com/PaulBowden673/Projects-MP-MP1/index.html)
 - Embedded Youtube video
 - Card deck of Key Band Members